infomark-org/infomark-docs/docs/content/guides/tutor.md

 ```

 We *will* stop the docker process from the worker.
-You need to make sure to use a large enough timeout *inside* the informark-configuration file.
+You need to make sure to use a large enough timeout *inside* the InfoMark-configuration file.

 #### Structure-Tests

 A Structure-Test uses reflections to query all expected methods, check their signatures and naming.
-All code uploaded by any user of our system should only be accessed via nreflections as there is no guarantee that the expected methods exist.
+All code uploaded by any user of our system should only be accessed via reflections as there is no guarantee that the expected methods exist.
 Rather than having a compilation error, we would like to check these during runtime to ensure we can give more verbose information about what we expect.

 ```java